-While scouting for locations in Japan, the chief production team was nearly killed.
+While scouting locations in Japan, the chief production team narrowly escaped death.
 On 5 March 1966, Producers Albert R. Broccoli and Harry Saltzman, Director Lewis Gilbert, Cinematographer Freddie Young and Production Designer Ken Adam were booked to leave Japan on BOAC flight 911 departing Tokyo for Hong Kong and London.
 Two hours before their Boeing 707 flight departed, the team were invited to an unexpected ninja demonstration and so missed their plane.
-Their flight took off as scheduled and twenty five minutes after take-off the plane disintegrated over Mt Fuji, killing everybody on board.
-The incident brought with it an unsettling reality to the meaning of the title "You Only Live Twice".
+Their flight took off as scheduled and twenty five minutes after take-off the plane disintegrated over Mt Fuji, killing all aboard.
+The incident lent an unsettling reality to the meaning of "You Only Live Twice".

 Tsai Chin, who played Bond's playmate in the opening pre-credit sequence, returned to the Bond series nearly 40 years later when she played one of the players in Le Chiffre's big poker match in Casino Royale (2006).